semrush/intergalactic/website/docs/components/input-tags/input-tags.md

 ## Interaction

-In an input field with tags, you can enter data either by selecting preset options from the combobox or by entering your own data (which will be wrapped in tags if they have punctuation separators).
+Tags can be added either by selecting options from the menu, or by [entering data manually](#turning-text-into-tags).
 You can also combine both options.

 Table: Interaction with InputTags